François Delsarte: Influence and impact

 There was a renewed interest in Delsartism in the 1890s in Europe.
 The principles of Delsarte were incorporated into expressionist dance and modern dance more generally through the influence of Isadora Duncan and the Denishawn school of Ruth St. Denis and Ted Shawn.
 While St. Denis claimed a performance by Stebbins inspired her to dance, Shawn consciously embodied the Delsarte System in his work (and his book Every Little Movement (1954) is a key English-language text on the subject).
 As well as permeating the entire modern-dance movement in America, Delsartian influence may also be felt in German Tanztheater, through the work of Rudolf Laban and Mary Wigman.

 Ironically, it was the great success of the Delsarte System that was also its undoing.
 By the 1890s, it was being taught everywhere, and not always in accordance with the emotional basis that Delsarte originally had in mind.
 No certification was needed to teach a course with the name Delsarte attached, and the study regressed into empty posing with little emotional truth behind it.
 Stephen Wangh concludes, "it led others into stereotyped and melodramatic gesticulation, devoid of the very heart that Delsarte had sought to restore."

 Family

-Delsarte was the uncle of composer Georges Bizet and grandfather of painter Thérèse Geraldy.
+Delsarte was the uncle of composer Georges Bizet, the father of painter Marie Real del Sarte, and the grandfather of painter Thérèse Geraldy and sculptor Maxime Real del Sarte.